Taliban rule out taking part in Afghan talks until prisoners freed

 A full withdrawal of all U.S. and coalition forces would occur within 14 months, a joint statement said.
 The withdrawal depends on security guarantees by the Taliban.

-Additional reporting by Anwarullah Mohabbat in Khost; Writing by Charlotte Greenfield; Editing by Toby Chopra and Mark Heinrich
+Additional reporting by Anwarullah Mohabbat in Khost, Jibran Ahmad in Peshawar and Rupam Jain in Mumbai; Writing by Charlotte Greenfield; Editing by Mark Heinrich